 Gore-Tex is really waterproof

 The membrane is bonded between layers of fabric.
-No water gets in because its microscopic pores are far too small to do so and this ensures that the body and feet remain dry- even in snowy conditions or when it is pouring with rain.
+No water gets in because its microscopic pores are far too small to do so, and this ensures that the body and feet remain dry- even in snowy conditions or when it is pouring rain.

 Your clothing has optimum breathability

-Wearing a garment made with the special membrane can be really comfortable as the membrane allows vapours of sweat from the body to escape out into the atmosphere.
+Wearing a garment made with a special membrane can be really comfortable as the membrane allows vapours of sweat from the body to escape out into the atmosphere.
 For this to work perfectly, it is important to wear the correct clothes underneath.
 It is essential to wear natural fibres.
-In the summer, a sleeveless or short-sleeved cotton vest is good and during the winter, a light wool layer such as Merino wool will keep you comfortably warm.
+In the summer, a sleeveless or short-sleeved cotton vest is good; during the winter, a light wool layer such as Merino wool will keep you comfortably warm.

 Your clothing is windproof